motasim1/selfbot/README.md

 ---

 If you have all requirements, hop over to the config.json file.
-When you are there, replace the the "ownerID" with your user ID.
+When you are there, replace the "ownerID" with your user ID.
 Replace the "token" with your token.
 And if you want, you can change the prefix.
-You can always change this from Discord with `prefix`setprefix <new prefix>.
+You can always change this from Discord with `prefix`setprefix <new prefix here>.